andreatramacere/jetset/doc/user_guide/model_fitting_intro.rst

 Data handling
 -------------
-Before starting with the description of the model fitting implementation in JeSeT, please read  Handling errors and systematics section in the :ref:`data-format`.
+Before starting with the description of the model fitting implementation in JeSeT, please read  Handling errors and systematics section in the :ref:`data_format`.

 Frequentist model fitting
 -------------------------